 Wow.
 Who are we that the Creator of heaven and earth, the Alpha and the Omega, would desire a friendship with us?
 It’s mind-blowing!
 As I meditated on this, I also reflected on what it means to be Jesus’ friend.
 He may call us His friends, but do we consider Him to be our Friend?

-I hope the following things I’ve learned from the Bible will challenge you, as it has inspired and challenged me, to grow in your friendship with the Lord.
+I hope the following things I’ve learned from the Bible will challenge you, as it has inspired and challenged me, to grow in your friendship with God.

 1. Make time to draw close to Him